 If we are working on theory or sight-singing, I may assign you some homework between lessons.
 Again, if you do this work, you will learn faster and our work in lessons will be more effective.

 I have three options: 30-minute lessons cost $45; 45-minute lessons cost $60; a full hour costs $70.
 Together we can figure out what will be best for you or for your child.

 Are there other fees involved in voice lessons?

 You will need to purchase music.
 I will tell you what books I would like you to get, and of course, feel free to purchase any music you would like to work on.
 If you wish to do Royal Conservatory exams, or to perform in any festivals or competitions, there will be application or entrance fees involved.
 For any performance you wish to do (and I do encourage my students to perform), you will need a pianist, and professional accompanists are always the way to go.
 When compared with fees charged for sports, drama lessons, dance lessons, and other extra-curricular activities, all of these costs are quite reasonable.

 Where is your studio located?

-I am centrally located in New Westminster, BC., near the intersection of 6th Street and Queen's Avenue, very easy to get to by transit or driving.
+I am located in the Connaught Heights of New Westminster, BC., very easy to get to by transit or driving.
 Contact me through this site for exact location.